cdbdev/python-doc/doc/venv.md

 ```shell
 pip freeze > requirements.txt
 ```
 If you are creating a new virtual environment from a requirements.txt file, you can run:  `pip install -f requirements.txt`.
+If you open your requirements file you will see a different package with its version in each line.

 For more info, see: